Oneida, New York: History

-This area was part of the territory of the Oneida tribe during the colonial era.
-The Oneida were one of the original Five Nations of the Iroquois League and many Oneida were allies of the Americans during the Revolutionary War, although the Onondaga, Cayuga, Seneca and Mohawk tribes led by Mohawk Chief Joseph Brant, who fought for the British out of Niagara, decimated several isolated American settlements.
-Returning to their homes after the Revolution, the Oneida men who served and supported the American effort were compensated by the U.S. government for their losses and took in remnants of the Mohegan nation.

-The federally recognized Oneida Nation owns land in this vicinity, where some members live.
-It operates the Turning Stone Casino and Resort in Verona.
-It is one of four recognized tribes of Oneida people, the only one in the state.

 In the post-Revolutionary period, central and western New York were settled by many migrants from New England.
 With development of the Erie Canal in the early 19th century, the movement of people expanded towards the Midwest as trade and commerce increased.
 Oneida's development began to pick up as new trade routes were opened, especially in the period initially following construction of the Oneida Lake canal and feeder and an associated railroad stop, tying it into major trade networks of the day.

-The Village of Oneida was incorporated on June 20, 1848 as part of the larger Town of Lenox to its west, but years of friction among the different sections of town spurred this village to establish itself independently as the new Town of Oneida in 1896.
+The village of Oneida was incorporated on June 20, 1848, as part of the larger town of Lenox to its west, but years of friction among the different sections of town spurred the village to establish itself independently as the new Town of Oneida in 1896.
 In turn, this town was later chartered as the City of Oneida on March 28, 1901.

-Because of its history, the center part of the city has a compact design and is a pedestrian friendly community today.
+The city's first elected mayor was Julius M. Goldstein, the co-founder of Powell & Goldstein Cigar Company.
+Goldstein was born in Prussia and immigrated in 1871.

+Oneida is located near the site of the former Oneida Community, a social and religious experiment that flourished during the third quarter of the 19th century.
+The community, founded by John Humphrey Noyes, lasted from 1848 until 1881.
+It produced silk and canned goods until the manufacturing of flatware picked up in the later years of the community's existence.
+This led to the foundation in 1880 of Oneida Limited, a company that outlasted the community and became one of America's most important flatware producers in the 20th century.
+The company is still headquartered in the city, although all US manufacturing operations have now ceased and all Oneida products are imported.
+The Oneida Community Mansion House, a National Historic Landmark, is preserved as the principal building of the Oneida Community.